Caradt

 Simone van den Broek

-Simone van den Broek is a researcher within the Situated Art and Design research group, and a tutor for the Communication & Multimedia Design programme at Avans University of Applied Sciences in Den Bosch.
+Simone van den Broek is a researcher within the Situated Art, Design and Technology research group, and a tutor for the Communication & Multimedia Design programme at Avans University of Applied Sciences in Den Bosch.

 Simone van den Broek completed an MA in Industrial Design at Eindhoven University of Technology, and a BA in Communication & Multimedia Design at Avans University of Applied Sciences.
 The combination of these two design disciplines ensures that she designs comprehensive and compelling concepts.
 She combines a scientific basis with a practical approach, shaping concepts from start to finish with the aim of activating certain behaviour.

-Our new research project Living Gold explores the application of mycelium material in goldsmithing, igniting inspiration and promoting new possibilities for bio-based design.
+Our research project Living Gold explored the application of mycelium material in goldsmithing, igniting inspiration and promoting new possibilities for bio-based design.
 Mycelium, nature’s hidden architect, holds immense potential for creativity and environmental consciousness.
-By tapping into this abundant resource, we reshape the boundaries of jewellery creation.
+By tapping into this abundant resource, we aimed to reshape the boundaries of jewellery creation.

 Read more arrow